bsvars/bsvars/README.md

 - The models are identified via exclusion restrictions, heteroskedasticity, or non-normality
-- Autoregressive parameters `A` and the structural matrix `B` are feature a three-level local-global hierarchical prior that estimates the equation-specific level of shrinkage
+- The autoregressive parameters `A` and the structural matrix `B` feature a three-level local-global hierarchical prior that estimates the equation-specific level of shrinkage
 - In **five models** the structural shocks are conditionally normal with zero mean and diagonal covariance matrix with variances that are:
-  - equal to one
+  - equal to one, that is, time invariant
   - time-varying following non-centred **Stochastic Volatility**
   - time-varying following centred **Stochastic Volatility**
   - time-varying with stationary **Markov Switching**
   - time-varying with **sparse Markov Switching** where the number of volatility regimes is estimated
-- In **two more models** non-normal structural shocks following
+- In **two more models** non-normal structural shocks follow
   - a finite **mixture of normal** components and component-specific variances
   - a **sparse mixture of normal** components and component-specific